Add - On Licensure Program In Teaching English As a Second Language (TESL)

 - Non-native speakers of English and applicants coming from non-Anglophone countries must submit official score reports for the Test of English as a Foreign Language (TOEFL) and either the Test of Spoken English (TSE) or its institutional equivalent to the SPEAK test.

-The ESL Add-on Licensure Program requires a minimum of 18 semester hours of course work.
+The TESL Add-on Licensure Program requires a minimum of 18 semester hours of course work.
 The sequence of required courses is as follows:

 |Course Title||Credit Hrs.|